-Our birdwatching tour to the Malay Peninsula begins with a British Airways overnight flight nonstop from London Heathrow to Kuala Lumpur, where we arrive on the afternoon of day two.
+Our birdwatching tour to the Malay Peninsula begins with an overnight flight to Kuala Lumpur, where we arrive on the afternoon of day two.

-Our local guide Mr Lee and drivers will be waiting to welcome us and we make a short journey north to our hotel at Shah Alam, for dinner and an overnight stay.
+Our local guide Mr Lee and drivers will be waiting to meet us and we make a short journey north to our hotel at Shah Alam for dinner and an overnight stay.
 Night Shah Alam

 SHAH ALAM & KUALA SELANGOR

-At the nearby gardens at Shah Alam and in the botanical gardens there we will have a gentle introduction to some of the bulbuls and munias, including White-headed Munia in the cultivated fields.
-Our 'target bird' here is the fine Hooded Pitta that winters in the gardens, and we might also find a Blue-winged Pitta, if we are lucky - we were in 2018 and 2019!
-In local parks, we have a chance of seeing the noble Barred Eagle Owl.
-Any of these fantastic birds would ensure our birding gets off to a flying start!
+At the nearby botanical gardens at Shah Alam, we will have a gentle introduction to some of the more widespread species, however, our 'target bird' here is the fine Hooded Pitta which winters in the gardens.
+If we are fortunate, we might also find a Blue-winged Pitta having been successful on recent trips.
+In local parks, we have a chance of seeing the noble Barred Eagle Owl and any of these fantastic birds would ensure our birding gets off to a flying start!

-After lunch we head northwest for about an hour to reach the coast at Kuala Selangor, where after check-in at our hotel and perhaps a brief siesta, we will visit local rice fields that host hundreds of egrets and swarms of swiftlets.
+After lunch, we head northwest for about an hour to reach the coast at Kuala Selangor, where after checking in at our hotel and perhaps a brief siesta, we will visit local rice fields that host hundreds of egrets and swarms of swiftlets.

-For those with energy and enthusiasm to spare we’ll offer an optional short outing after dinner this evening in hopes of finding Buffy Fish Owl or Large-tailed Nightjar around the hotel.
+For those with energy and enthusiasm to spare, we will offer an optional short outing after dinner in the hopes of finding Buffy Fish Owl or Large-tailed Nightjar.
 Night Kuala Selangor

 KUALA SELANGOR TO FRASER’S HILL

-The heat and humidity builds rapidly on the Malaysian coast so we will want to make the most of the cool hours of the early morning for a return visit to Kuala Selangor.
-With its extensive mangroves and brackish swamps, this pleasant coastal wetland is home to a very different range of birds and mammals than we are likely to see elsewhere.
-Our first Pink-necked Green Pigeons, Coppersmith Barbets, Blue-tailed Bee-eaters and Asian Glossy Starlings await at the Kuala Selangor Nature Park - a splendid mangrove reserve at the mouth of the Selangor River.
+The heat and humidity build rapidly on the Malaysian coast so we will want to make the most of the cool hours of the early morning for a return visit to Kuala Selangor.
+With its extensive mangroves and brackish swamps, this pleasant coastal wetland is home to a very different range of birds and mammals to those we are likely to see elsewhere.
+Our first Pink-necked Green Pigeons, Coppersmith Barbets, Blue-tailed Bee-eaters and Asian Glossy Starlings should await us at the Kuala Selangor Nature Park which is a splendid mangrove reserve at the mouth of the Selangor River.
 The large and imposing Buffy Fish Owl also occurs in the area but we will have to get there early!

-Brahminy Kites and White-bellied Sea Eagles soar in the skies above the fishing village, where an excellent boardwalk leads out through the mangroves.
-From here we have chances of seeing several specialist mangrove feeders, including Chestnut-bellied Malkoha, the lovely Mangrove Blue Flycatcher and the more sombre Mangrove Whistler - along with the big Black-capped and Stork-billed Kingfishers, Common Flameback, Laced Woodpecker and Brown-throated Sunbird.
-Smooth-coated Otters and Long-tailed Macaques, as well as the much scarcer Silvered Leaf Monkey can sometimes be seen.
+Brahminy Kites and White-bellied Sea Eagles often soar in the skies above the fishing village, where an excellent boardwalk leads out through the mangroves.
+From this, we have chances of seeing several specialist mangrove species, including Chestnut-bellied Malkoha, the lovely Mangrove Blue Flycatcher and the more sombre Mangrove Whistler, along with Black-capped and Stork-billed Kingfishers, Common Flameback, Laced Woodpecker and Brown- throated Sunbird.
+Smooth-coated Otters and Long-tailed Macaques, as well as the much scarcer Silvered Leaf Monkey, can also sometimes be seen.
 If our visit coincides with low tide, there may be waders on the mud along with gesturing Fiddler Crabs and several kinds of mudskipper.

-After a lovely lunch on the banks of the river, we will make a quick check of the local mudflats – hoping that the tide is not too far out – looking for waders such as Lesser and Greater Sand Plovers, Terek Sandpiper and Red-necked Stint.
+After a lovely lunch near the banks of the river, we will make a quick check of the local mudflats (hoping that the tide is not too far out) looking for waders such as Lesser and Greater Sand Plovers, Terek Sandpiper and Red-necked Stint.

-Leaving the coast, our journey northeast takes us past Selangor Dam, where we stop to look for the ‘beefy’ Rufous-bellied Swallow.
-By late afternoon, we should be climbing up into the Genting Highlands to arrive at one of Malaysia’s best-loved birding spots - Fraser’s Hill - at the start of a three-night stay.
-Night Fraser’s Hill
+Leaving the coast, our journey takes us northeast past Selangor Dam, where we stop to look for Rufous-bellied Swallow.
+By late afternoon, we should be climbing up into the Genting Highlands to arrive at one of Malaysia’s best-loved birding spots, Fraser’s Hill, for the start of a three-night stay Night Fraser’s Hill

 Days 5 - 6

-Fraser’s Hill is a former tin mine and colonial hill station, established by the British to escape the stifling heat of Malaysia's coastal lowlands.
-Set amidst the Peninsula’s cooler montane forest - and with magnificent views into the surrounding hills - it’s a delightful location in which to seek out a wealth of bird species that are restricted to Malaysia’s central highlands.
+Fraser’s Hill is a former colonial hill station, established by the British to escape the stifling heat of Malaysia's coastal lowlands.
+Set amidst the Peninsula’s cooler montane forest and with magnificent views into the surrounding hills, it is a delightful location in which to seek out a wealth of bird species that are restricted to Malaysia’s central highlands.

 Lured into the forest by the ‘Siren songs’ of Siamangs and White-handed Gibbons, the range of species to be found here is indeed impressive!
-We will bird at a leisurely pace along roadsides and forest trails at elevations between c.
-820 and 1320 metres (2700-4300ft).
-Especially at the higher levels, birds tend to remain active throughout the day and our time will be filled with such treats as Dark Hawk-Cuckoo, Collared Owlet, Fire-tufted and Black-browed Barbets, Greater Yellownape, Long-tailed Broadbill, Black-and-crimson Oriole, Common Green Magpie, Golden Babbler, Chestnut-capped and endemic Malayan Laughingthrushes, Silver-eared Mesia, Blyth's and Black-eared Shrike-babblers, Chestnut-crowned and Yellow-bellied Warblers, Little Pied and Rufous-browed Flycatchers, and the energetic Streaked Spiderhunter...
+We will bird at a leisurely pace along roads and forest trails at elevations between c.820-1320 metres (2700-4300ft).
+Especially at the higher levels, birds tend to remain active throughout the day and our time should be filled with such treats as Dark Hawk-cuckoo, Collared Owlet, Fire-tufted and Black-browed Barbets, Greater Yellownape, Long-tailed Broadbill, Black-and-crimson Oriole, Common Green Magpie, Golden Babbler, Chestnut-capped and Malayan Laughingthrushes, Silver-eared Mesia, Blyth's and Black-eared Shrike-babblers, Chestnut-crowned and Yellow-bellied Warblers, Little Pied and Rufous-browed Flycatchers, and the energetic Streaked Spiderhunter...
 With luck, and an early start, we might also come across Malayan Whistling Thrush, a scarce and retiring endemic.

-From the extensive network of forest trails we have chances of finding the elusive Malaysian Partridge, Rusty-naped Pitta, Yellow-vented Pigeon and Blue Nuthatch.
-All forest birding requires a combination of skill, patience and luck, but with Mr Lee’s local knowledge and amazing hearing our chances of success are greatly increased.
-One evening we will head out hoping to see Brown Wood Owl, Grey Nightjar and perhaps a Mountain Scops Owl calling - though actually getting to see one is rather more of a challenge!
+From the extensive network of forest trails, we have chances of finding the elusive Malaysian Partridge, Rusty-naped Pitta, Yellow-vented Pigeon and Blue Nuthatch.
+All forest birding requires a combination of skill, patience and luck, but with Mr Lee’s local knowledge and amazing hearing, our chances of success are greatly increased.
+One evening we will head out hoping to see Brown Wood Owl, Grey Nightjar and perhaps a Mountain Scops Owl calling, although actually getting to see one is rather of these is more of a challenge!
 Nights Fraser’s Hill

 FRASER’S HILL TO BUKIT TINGGI

-We’ll spend a final morning at Fraser’s Hill, picking off some of the few remaining new birds.
-‘Feeding stations’ are often frequented by Rufous-browed and Mugimaki Flycatchers, and Large Niltavas - the males brilliant in their cobalt-blue plumage.
-Understated Buff-breasted Babblers sneak out from the vegetation, but Streaked Wren-Babbler and Pygmy Cupwing are rather more loathe to do so.
+We will spend a final morning at Fraser’s Hill, picking off some of the few remaining new birds.
+‘Feeding stations’ are often frequented by Rufous-browed and Mugimaki Flycatchers and Large Niltavas with the males brilliant in their cobalt-blue plumage.
+Understated Buff-breasted Babblers sneak out from the vegetation but Streaked and Pygmy Wren-babblers are rather more loathed to do so.

 BUKIT TINGGI TO TAMAN NEGARA

-Rising early, we'll have a quick snack and drive to an area near the Japanese Garden, then walk out to a viewing area in readiness for two ‘five-star’ birds.
-Over the past three years at Bukit Tinggi, birders have been able to see the highly sought-after Mountain Peacock-Pheasant and richly coloured Ferruginous Partridge.
-Both are normally very elusive and hardly ever seen - but they come each morning to a feeding area here and show off their splendour!
-We have a good chance of seeing both today before returning for a late breakfast and our drive to Taman Negara.
+Rising early, we will have a quick snack and drive to an area near the Japanese Garden, then walk out to a viewing area in readiness for two ‘five- star’ birds.
+Over the past few years, birders visiting Bukit Tinggi have been able to see the highly sought-after Mountain Peacock-pheasant and richly coloured Ferruginous Partridge.
+Whilst both are normally very elusive and hardly ever seen, here they often come to a feeding area here and show off their splendour!
+We have a good chance of seeing both before returning for a late breakfast and our drive to Taman Negara.

 We head first towards Krau Forest Reserve and nearby wetlands.
-The sedge-fringed lakes may hold Yellow Bittern, and the surrounding trees offer the huge-billed Golden-whiskered Barbet and Oriental Pied Hornbill.
-In the forest we also have our first chance of Garnet and Malayan Banded Pittas, plus many bulbuls and Whiskered Treeswifts.
+The sedge-fringed lakes may hold Yellow Bittern and the surrounding trees offer us the opportunity for the huge-billed Golden-whiskered Barbet and Oriental Pied Hornbill.
+In the forest, we also have our first chance of Garnet and Malayan Banded Pittas, plus many bulbuls and Whiskered Treeswifts.

 Days 9 - 11